eleda77/eleda77.github.io/docs/vocab_list.md

 **convolve** - to roll or wind together; coil; twist

 **copacetic** - in excellent order

+**copperas** - green crystals of hydrated ferrous sulfate, especially as an industrial product

 **coppice** - an area of closely planted trees in which the trees are cut back regularly to provide wood (older version of 'copse')